Robin Hood: 20th century onwards

 The 20th century grafted still further details on to the original legends.
-The 1938 film The Adventures of Robin Hood, starring Errol Flynn and Olivia de Havilland, portrays Robin as a hero on a national scale, leading the oppressed Saxons in revolt against their Norman overlords while Richard the Lionheart fought in the Crusades; this movie established itself so definitively that many studios resorted to movies about his son (invented for that purpose) rather than compete with the image of this one.
+The 1938 film The Adventures of Robin Hood, starring Errol Flynn and Olivia de Havilland, portrays Robin as a hero on a national scale, leading the oppressed Saxons in revolt against their Norman overlords while Richard the Lionheart fought in the Crusades; this film established itself so definitively that many studios resorted to films about his son (invented for that purpose) rather than compete with the image of this one.